nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                                         1. Identify your current named time zone such as 'Europe/Brussels', 'US/Eastern', 'MET' or 'UTC' (e.g. issue SELECT @@GLOBAL.time_zone, @@SESSION.time_zone;)
                                         2. Populate the MySQL time zone tables if not already done: https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html#time-zone-installation
                                         3. call the MIGRATE_42_TO_50_utc_conversion_multitenancy procedure providing the correct TIMEZONE named time zone parameter identified above - i.e. the timezone ID in which the date time values have been previously saved -;
-                                    - step 2: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step2.ddl (it will create the package for data migration, run the migration procedure)
+                                    - step 2: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step2.ddl (it will create the package for data upgrade, run the upgrade procedure)
-                                    If migration procedure fails step 1 and step 2 could be run again.
-Once migration procedure ends successfully we could proceed to step 3
+                                    If upgrade procedure fails step 1 and step 2 could be run again.
+Once upgrade procedure ends successfully we could proceed to step 3
-                                    - step 3: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step3.ddl (this step will finish the migration - during this step 4.2 version of the tables will be renamed to OLD_);
+                                    - step 3: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step3.ddl (this step will finish the upgrade - during this step 4.2 version of the tables will be renamed to OLD_);
                                     This step isn't reversible so it must be executed once step 1 and step 2 are successful
-                                    - (Optional) step 4: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step4.ddl (during this step the original tables and the migration subprograms are dropped)
+                                    - (Optional) step 4: mysql-4.2.9-to-5.0-data-upgrade-multi-tenancy-step4.ddl (during this step the original tables and the upgrade subprograms are dropped)
                                     This step isn't reversible so it must be executed once step 1, step 2 and step3 are successful
                                 - domain databases:
                                     - step 1: mysql-4.2.9-to-5.0-data-upgrade-step1.ddl (it will drop and then recreate new version of the tables - errors which appear during dropping could be ignored)